CanevottiAlessia/Streamlit-miR-RF/README.md

 | **Kim et al. optimised** | Optimal configuration for maximum F1-score on the Kim et al in-vitro Microprocessor assay (See supplementary Dataset S16 in Canevotti et al).                                |
 | **Custom**               | Allows the user to manually select and tune the evidence criteria.                           |

-For database-driven presents, the conservation, expression and structural-class criteria are intentionally disabled.
+For database-driven presets, the conservation, expression and structural-class criteria are intentionally disabled.
 In the tables with evaluations metrics these configurations are labelled   **<Database-name> + filters**, because the retained set is defined by the selected database source and any active sidebar filters, but criteria are not applied.

 ---